 Practitioners working with the parents should be involved in the strategy discussion / meeting.

-The strategy discussion / meeting should give particular consideration to:
+The strategy discussion / meeting should consider:

-- Ensuring that there is sufficient information about the parents substance misuse and any other risk factors such as domestic abuse, on their ability to care for their child/ren and the impact on the child/ren;
+- Ensuring that there is sufficient information about the parent's substance misuse and any other risk factors such as domestic abuse, on their ability to care for their child/ren and the impact on the child/ren;

 - Whether specialist advice or assessment should be sought, who should undertake the investigation, where and how it will take place.